 There are 3 main ways that Acidity in our mouths causes us harm: it Converts our Oral Biofilm to Acid loving bacteria, it Causes Tooth Erosion and Tooth Decay, and it Increases our risk of some Cancers.

 All of us have a layer of Bacteria coating our mouths called a Biofilm.
 When we are healthy this Biofilm has a neutral pH ( not Acidic and not Alkaline ).
 If our mouths are exposed to Acid on a regular and ongoing basis the Biofilm changes to predominantly Acid Tolerant Bacteria which themselves produce more Acid adding to the problem.
 An Acidic Biofilm is an Unhealthy Biofilm.
 A Highly Acidic Biofilm allows the types of Bacteria that are known to cause Tooth Decay to survive and proliferate increasing the risk of Tooth Decay.
+To help prevent tooth decay and other dental issues, it is advised to visit a general dentistry office at least twice a year.
+Furthermore, your dentist may also recommend services like invisalign and dental implants to help you achieve a brighter smile.

 Frequent exposure to Acid from any source causes the Erosion of our tooth structure ultimately allowing the tooth enamel and exposed root surfaces to dissolve away.